Last Updated on 28-Nov-2020 by Charles Maxwell

 - The overall estimate (the critical path for schedule and the overall cost) is the sum of the expected values for the many tasks; and in like fashion, the overall variance is the sum of the task variances

-- The aggregation of the many small task estimates is normally distributed—this is an application of the central limit theorem, which teaches that many random measurements of the tasks yields an overall project result that is normally distributed
+- The aggregation of the many small task estimates is normally distributed—this is an application of the central limit theorem, which teaches that many random measurements of tasks yields an overall project result that is normally distributed

 With these assumptions, it is possible to calculate such useful information as the expected value or mean (μ), the standard deviation (σ), and the confidence limits using the following formulas: